-I am a wife, mother, and judge, who has lived and worked in Charlotte for almost 30 years.
+I am a wife, mother, and former judge, who has lived and worked in Charlotte for almost 30 years.
 I have dedicated my life and work to the community by being accessible, accountable and action-oriented.
 I am the mother of the three daughters who have attended Charlotte Mecklenburg schools and grown with the community.

 I am a native of Fayetteville, who learned the value of hard work and determination from my mother, which has been a guide throughout my life.
 I am the youngest of three daughters raised by a single mother.
 My mother was a bartender who worked hard, had a high school education but was still one of the most literate and self-educated people that I knew.
 My mother taught me that my circumstances did not define me.
 She stressed the importance of education and insured that all 3 of her children graduated from college.
 I was the first generation to receive a doctoral degree having graduated from the University of North Carolina at Chapel Hill in 1988 and 1991 with a Bachelor of science degree in criminal justice and political science and a juris doctorate.

 I began my legal career as an assistant public defender representing citizens from across Mecklenburg County.
 I later became an assistant district attorney protecting the rights of those victimized by crime.
 In 2000, I entered private practice and had the opportunity to practice for over 14 years as a criminal defense attorney in both State and Federal court.
 All of these experiences coupled with my desire to continue to serve the citizens of Mecklenburg County inspired me to become a District Court Judge.

 Being elected as a District Court Judge in 2014 was a culmination of my legal career, which has spanned over 26 years.
 During the last 3 years, I have had the privilege to serve the citizens of Mecklenburg County in virtually all of the district court rooms with the exception of juvenile court.